by Dr. Lawrence Wilson

 STIMULANTS AND THE CARDIOVASCULAR SYSTEM

 Many people use stimulants ranging from caffeinated drinks to sugary foods and beverages, kombucha tea, soda pop, more than one cup of coffee or tea daily, and others.
 All of these stimulants stress the cardiovascular system.

 The heart is located very near to the fourth physical energy center of the human body.
 This center has to do with human relationships, give and take, and letting go of the ego, to a degree.

 When this energy center is not open or not working correctly, it can cause stress to the heart and the large blood vessels entering and leaving the heart.

 This can contribute to heart and cardiovascular conditions.
 For more details, read The Energy Centers on this site.

 Each pound of extra weight on the body adds as much as a half mile of capillaries through which the heart must pump blood.
 Losing weight if one is overweight is therefore important to reduce strain on the heart.
 It will often help reduce blood pressure, as well.

-A nutritional balancing program will always cause significant weight loss if the diet is done correctly.
+A development program will always cause significant weight loss if the diet is done correctly.
 Vigorous exercise is not needed, nor are any drugs, hormones or other medical interventions.